SAP/abap-to-json/docs/basic.md

 ## ASSOC_ARRAYS :

 This option controls how hashed or sorted tables with unique keys are serialized/deserialized.
 Normally, ABAP internal tables are serialized into JSON arrays.
 Still, in some cases, you will like to serialize them as associative arrays (JSON objects) where every table row shall be reflected as a separate property of the JSON object.
 This can be achieved by setting the *ASSOC_ARRAYS* parameter to TRUE.
-If set, the serializer checks for sorted/hashed tables with a UNIQUE key(s) and serialize them as an object.
+If set, the serializer checks for sorted/hashed tables with a UNIQUE key(s) and serializes them as an object.
 The JSON property name, reflecting row, constructed from values of fields, used in key separated by constant *MC_KEY_SEPARATOR* = '-'.
 If the table has only one field marked as key, the value of this single field becomes a property name and is REMOVED from the associated object (to eliminate redundancy).
 If TABLE_LINE is used as a unique key, all values of all fields construct key property names (separated by *MC_KEY_SEPARATOR*).
 During deserialization, logic works vice versa: if *ASSOC_ARRAYS* is set to TRUE, and the JSON object matches the internal hash or sorted table with the unique key, the object is transformed into the table, where every object property is reflected in a separated table row.
 If the ABAP table has only one key field, the property name is transformed into a value of this key field.

 ## ASSOC_ARRAYS_OPT: